LandonR22/LandonR22.github.io/content/project/cege0004/index.md

 ---
-title: "Reproducibility and Robustness of Feature Selection and Boosted Classifiers"
+title: "A Reproducibility Study of Feature Selection and Boosted Classifiers"
 summary: "A reproducibility study evaluating feature selection and boosted classification models across healthcare and agricultural datasets, with a focus on robustness, overfitting, and generalizability."
 tags:
   - Machine Learning